 FITZ PATRICK: Our teacher is back country guide Forrest McCarthy.
 He demonstrates the use of climbing harnesses and ropes, essential equipment for travel on the ice cap where crevasses can open up and swallow a person without warning.

-McCARTHY: You've got to double back you harness.
-Now, see how I take this trap, and I double back through that buckle.
+McCARTHY: You've got to double back your harness.
+Now, see how I take this strap, and I double back through that buckle.
 Now people have died because they didn't do that.